Faaizz797/SnapAttend/README.md

 ### 📌 **Request Absent / Permission**
 - Submit absence requests directly from the app.
-- Get approval from administrators with real-time notifications.

 ### 📜 **Attendance History**
 - View detailed records of past attendance.
-- Filter by date and status for easy tracking.

 ---